 The ideal way to avoid a difficult decision is to minimize the chances of having to make one in the first place.
 A risk management approach to ethics provides a practical way to avoid ethical dilemmas, although it has some ethical (and personal) liabilities of its own, as we will present.

-A potential negative aspect to an overly strict adherence to risk management, however, is that clients who urgently need help can be shut out.
-Hazard-averse therapists might choose to avoid high-risk clients, even when they are trained to competently treat them.
-Individuals with borderline personalities (especially if accompanied by substance abuse, impulsive acting-out, or paranoid thinking), or who have a history of dangerous behavior or suicide attempts would have a difficult time finding appropriate help should all therapists ascribe to a rigid risk-management style.
+A potential negative aspect to an overly strict adherence to a risk management perspective is that clients who urgently need help can be shut out.
+Hazard-averse therapists might choose to avoid any high-risk clients, even when they are trained to competently treat them.
+Individuals with borderline personalities (especially if accompanied by substance abuse, impulsive acting-out, or paranoid thinking), or who have a history of dangerous behavior or suicide attempts, would have a difficult time finding appropriate help should all therapists ascribe to a rigid risk-management style.
 Clients who develop rapid and intense transferences may frighten some therapists, causing them to refer the client elsewhere or terminate treatment, a decision not based on sound clinical judgment but on the fear of ethical or legal entanglements.

-Therapists who approach their work from too much of a risk-management perspective might also avoid high-risk practice areas such as child custody and other forensic work, and in practice venues where scrutiny will be intense.
+Therapists who approach their work from a very strong risk-management perspective might also choose to avoid high-risk practice areas such as child custody or other forensic work, and in practice venues where scrutiny will be intense.
 However, many people desperately need these services.
-Who will provide them if mental health professionals hide out in a safe zone?
+Who will provide them if too many mental health professionals hide out in a safe zone?

-Although the scrupulous practice of defensive ethics is understandable in a litigious society, a mindset that views every client as a potential land mine may also become insidiously instilled.
-Harboring constant apprehension and distrust towards those we were trained to help constitutes an unhealthy foundation for an authentic therapeutic alliance or a satisfying career.
+Although the scrupulous practice of risk management is understandable in a litigious society, a mindset that views every client as a potential land mine may also become insidiously instilled.
+Harboring constant apprehension and distrust toward those we were trained to help constitutes an unhealthy foundation for an authentic therapeutic alliance and a satisfying career.